banwarp/benton_epi/syndSurveillanceReadme.md

 ```

 ### syndPower
 Along with `syndExact`, `syndPower` is the function that requires the closest inspection.
 The goal is to compute an analogue of statistical Power for syndromic surveillance in a subgroup within a community where the disease exists.
 Suppose you know the prevalence `prev` in the community with population `N` and you want to conduct syndromic surveillance in a subgroup like a school or long term care facility with population `n`.
 What is the likelihood that you will detect the disease in the subgroup by sampling `k` people?
 This depends on the likelihood that the disease is in the subgroup, specifically how many cases are in the subgroup, which is determined by `syndExact`.
-It also depends on the likelihood that the one or more case will be observed given a certain number of cases within the subgroup.
+It also depends on the likelihood that the one or more case will be detected given a certain number of cases within the subgroup.
 This is determined by `syndSuccess` for each possible number of cases in the subgroup.
 In order to compute the Power, we sum the product of `syndExact(N,n,prev) * (1-synSuccess(n,k,x))` for every `x` from 1 to the minimum of `prev` and `k`.
 This gives us the probability of failing to detect the disease given its presence, so Power is the additive complement (i.e. 1-P(failing to detect | presence of disease)).
 Furthermore, detection of disease depends on the sensitivity of the test, so `sensitivity` is passed to `syndExact` and `syndSuccess`:
 Also, if we assume that any symptomatic person will be tested immediately, then we really only care about syndromic surveillance if the whole subgroup is asymptomatic. `asymp` reduces the prevalence to only asymptomatic people.
 E.g. `asymp = .35` means that 35% of cases are asymptomatic, and `syndPower` uses `prev*asymp` as its prevalence.